jakebottrall/tmsw/README.md

 ## About The Project

 tRPC integration for MSW.
 Inspired & built on [msw-trpc](https://github.com/maloguertin/msw-trpc).
-A fantastic package, however it was missing two things I required:

-1. Error handling
-2. Support for `httpBatchLink` (for error handling)
+A fantastic package, all `tmsw` does is add support for `TRPCError`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>